Thinking about Becoming Catholic?

 This is a great opportunity to learn more and grow in your faith, too!

-For more information, please contact Faye Akers in the Adult Faith Office at email@example.com or call (515) 440-1030.
+For more information, please contact Vivian Day in the Faith Formation Office by email or at 515-440-1030.